codehugger/jquery-rangepicker/README.md

 </script>
 ```

+## Live Example

+There is a live demo running the latest build at [jsFiddle](http://jsfiddle.net/MPeqP/2/)

 ## Requirements

 The jquery-rangepicker requires strftime to be implemented on the Date object.
 There are numerious ways to do this and you can even write your own :) However this is the one I use